Companies are once again opening for business, but it’s a very different world to the one when lockdown began.

 Many firms have already made more of a move to online channels to deliver sales and increase brand awareness.
 You will already have seen many restaurants now offering takeaway that didn’t previously, but it can go further than this.
 Perhaps you have a Spa business: could you sell the creams and serums direct to your customers for example?

 Also, are there any other services that could be added to upsell the existing offering?
 Many farm shops, for example, are selling hand made masks in addition to food supplies.
 This extra revenue can make all the difference.
+Consider opening a free business bank account, as this will help you keep track of your additional income.

 3. Capitalise on digital marketing channels